doncandela/mgah/mgah.md

 #### A few of NVDIA's many GPUS, with test results<a id="gpu-list"></a>

 NVIDA has made many different GPUs.
 This table shows includes the relatively small GPUs in my PCs, a somewhat bigger GPU available for free on Google Colab, and a few more powerful GPUs available on the Unity HPC cluster.
+Limited information on other GPUs available on the Unity cluster is in the section [Picking a GPU on Unity](#pick-gpu) below.

 | NVIDIA Model:                      | GeForce GTX 1050 Ti    | GeForce GTX 1660        | Tesla T4                 | Tesla V100 DGXS    | Tesla A100 SMX4    | Hopper H100 SXM5 |
 | ---------------------------------- | ---------------------- | ----------------------- | ------------------------ | ------------------ | ------------------ | ---------------- |